muyi666111/Focusing_Apodized_Grating_Coupler/README.md

 ## Abstract
 Efficient fibre-to-chip coupling remains a primary bottleneck in silicon photonics.
 Standard two-dimensional (2D) grating optimizations often fail when translated to three-dimensional (3D) layouts, suffering from severe spectral degradation due to non-ideal diffraction and parasitic Fabry-Perot interference.

-In this repository, we propose a single-etch 3D grating coupler design that systematically resolves these problems.
+In this work, the author proposes a single-etch 3D grating coupler design that systematically resolves these problems.
 By combining a focusing geometry with an apodized grating profile, we reshape the coupling strength and redirect the diffracted wavefront to suppress multi-path reflections.
 This work provides a straightforward, tape-out-ready methodology for realizing high-efficiency, spectrally stable optical interfaces without complex reflectors.

 ## ⚠️ Important Usage Note
 **This repository contains only `.lsf` scripts and does not include the pre-calculated simulation results.**